hanrai/GettingAndCleaningData/README.md

 This script will archive these goals:
 * Goal 1.
 Merges the training and the test sets to create one data set.
 * Goal 2.
 Extracts only the measurements on the mean and standard deviation for  each measurement.
 * Goal 3.
-Uses descriptive activity names to name the activities in the data set
+Uses descriptive activity names to name the activities in the data set.
 * Goal 4.
 Appropriately labels the data set with descriptive variable names.
 * Goal 5.
 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.